3-musketeers/machine-learning-model-creation-pipeline/pipeline_overview.md

    2. Understanding the data (in: specific kaggle competition problem/data, out: common sensical/basic understanding of data variables, or what data you are given)
    3. Understanding the evaluation metric (in: specific kaggle competition evaluation metric, out: common sensical/basic understanding of evaluation metric)
 2. Build simple model
-3. Build Strong Cross Validation
+3. Build consistent cross validation

 ## Resources: